dylan-lang/opendylan/documentation/intro-dylan/source/modules-libraries.rst

 Dylan allows very precise control over how symbols are imported from other modules.
 For example, individual symbols may be imported by name.
-They may be renamed, either one at a time, or by adding a prefix to all a module's symbols at once.
+They may be renamed, either one at a time, or by adding a prefix to all of a module's symbols at once.
 Some or all of them may be re-exported immediately.
 See the DRM for specific examples.

 Dylan's import system has a number of advantages.
 Name conflicts occur rarely.
 Programmers don't need to define or maintain function prototypes.
-There's no explicit need for header files.
+There's no need for header files.
 Modules may also provide different interfaces to the same objects -- one module exports a complete interface, which another module imports, redefines and re-exports.